META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

 Content outside the expected context

-Structure different from the approved original intent
+Structure different from the original approved intention

-The ideal is to structure the template leaving only the parts that are really variable as dynamic.
+The ideal way is to structure the template leaving only the parts that are really variable as dynamic.

 Safer example:

 "Hi {{1}}, how are you?
-We're reminding you that your package has arrived and we want to reassure you so you don’t worry.
-It's safely stored at our {{2}}, so you know, anything you need just call me!"
+We're reminding you that your package has arrived and we want to reassure you so you don’t have to worry.
+It's stored safely at our {{2}}, so you know, anything you need just call me!"

 Where: